pragmatic-data/pragmatic-data-platform/macros/in_out/export_lib/README.md

 # Export layer
 Macros are [here](./), docs are "coming soon..." :)

+The available macros allow generating folders by date, optionally cleaning them up before writing the files and eventually creating a dummy file to communicta that all the data is exported to the folder.

 ----
 ### &#169;  Copyright 2022-2025 Roberto Zagni
 All right reserved.